netdata/netdata/src/collectors/apps.plugin/README.md

 Each group can be given multiple times, to add more processes to it.

 For each process given, all of its sub-processes will be grouped, not just the matched process.

+### Matching processes

 The process names are the ones returned by:

 - **comm**: `ps -e` or `cat /proc/{PID}/stat`
 - **cmdline**: in case of substring mode (see below): `/proc/{PID}/cmdline`

-On Linux **comm** is limited to just a few characters. `apps.plugin` attempts to find the entire **comm** name by looking for it at the **cmdline**.
+On Linux **comm** is limited to 15 characters. `apps.plugin` attempts to find the entire **comm** name by looking for it at the **cmdline**.
 When this is successful, the entire process name is available, otherwise the shortened one is used.

 To add process names with spaces, enclose them in quotes (single or double)
 example: `'Plex Media Serv'` or `"my other process"`.